So the kidlets and I were in Target this morning, racing to get an errand done between church services and a meeting we wanted to attend.

 Naturally, Karl looked suddenly really, really tough as we got him out of the van.

 Unnaturally, I had luck when the aisle we were in was right next to the container aisle.

 I had a split second to decide whether I would end up purchasing by default a bucket with pastel hearts or rainbow stripes.

 I opted for the rainbow stripes.

-And, in case one is ever desperate to get checked out quickly, simply holding a used plastic box with a very ill looking child clears out a check-out lane like no other.
+And, in case one is ever desperate to get checked out quickly, simply holding a plastic box filled with slurpy uck beside a very ill looking child clears out a check-out lane like no other.

 That bucket worked faster than Moses’ staff.

 Poor, sweet Karl.

 So naturally I couldn’t get back for the second meeting, naturally I couldn’t reach my mother who was on her way to church, naturally I couldn’t reach anyone at church, and naturally, as I’m calling my father while driving, poor sweet Else is holding our new purchase in front of K, all the while caressing and calming poor sweet Karl as he throws up again, and again, in the back of the van.

 Mom is finally reached, and comes over to play with E-girl, and when Karl seems to be zonked enough for me to run to clean out the buckets, I flush the yuck, and naturally, the toilet continues to run.